dimed3v/Project1-ELK/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-What aspect of security do load balancers protect?
 Load balancers ensure availability and protect against DDos allowing traffic to be distributed evenly across the network.
- What is the advantage of a jump box?
 Jumpbox secures all of the admins and requires only a single system update.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system network.
-What does Filebeat watch for?
 Filebeat watches log events and collects them while forwarding it to the elasticsearch.
-What does Metricbeat record?
 Metricbeat records and collects metrics from the operating system and sends the metrics and statistical information out to elasticsearch.

 The configuration details of each machine may be found below.